ZoinerTejada/hdinsight-docs/hdinsight-log-management.md

 ### Accessing Azure storage metrics
 Azure storage can be configured to log storage operations and access.
 You can use these logs, which contain a wealth of information, for capacity monitoring and planning, and for auditing requests to storage.
 The information includes latency details, enabling you to monitor and fine tune performance of your solutions.
 You can use the .NET SDK for Hadoop to examine the log files generated for the Azure storage that holds the data for an HDInsight cluster.
-The HDInsight Log Analysis Toolkit is a command-line tool with utilities for downloading and analyzing Azure storage logs.
-For more information see Microsoft .NET SDK For Hadoop.

-NOTE: The Microsoft .NET SDK for Hadoop links to a page on the 'Window sAzure HDInsight Log Analysis Toolkit' (on Codeplex).
-This [link](http://hadoopsdk.codeplex.com/wikipage?title=Windows%20Azure%20HDInsight%20Log%20Analysis%20Toolkit&referringTitle=Home) on Codeplex notes that this is an 'Incubator Project'.

 ### Control the Size and Number of backup index of old log files
 Do this by using the following properties of the `RollingFileAppender` to efficiently control the Size and the number of log files retained.